Environments

 You may create as many Environments as you need, and name them as you like.

-For example, you might create a config file named config.shopify.js that you would use to build only the templates from the src/templates/shopify folder:
+For example, you might create a config file named config.shopify.js that you would use to build only the templates from the emails/shopify folder:

 config.shopify.js